LayerLens | advised by Adobe

 Creative tools evolve, but layer management remains broken.

-From our desk research, we found that layer navigation is a universal challenge, spanning 2D and 3D design, video editing, web builders, and even presentation slides.
-It diverts users’ attention, interrupts creative flows, and adds extra time spent on tasks.
+It spans 2D and 3D design, video editing, web builders, and even presentation slides.
+It diverts users’ attention, interrupts creative flow, and slows task completion.

 What makes a composition “complex”?